arbazzkhann/Backend/Node JS/1. What is NODE JS/README.md

 3. **Updates Content**: Allows changes to the page using JavaScript.

 4. **Loads Files**: Gets HTML, images, etc. form the server.

+## JavaScript on Server:
+1. **Database Managemen**t: Stores, retrives, and manages data efficiently through operations like CRUD (Create, Read, Update, Delete).

+2. **Authentication**: Varifies user identities to control access to the system, ensuring that users are who they claim to be.

+3. **Authorization**: Determines what authenticated users are allowed to do by managing permissions and access controls.

+4. **Input Validations**: Checks incoming data for correctness, completeness, and security to prevent malicious data entry and errors.

+5. **Session Management**: Tracks users activity across various requests to maintain state and manage user-specific settings.

+## Client VS Server code:
+1. **User/Client can't access server code directly**.

+2. **Client must raise requests** for particular APIs to access certain features or data.

+3. **Environment Access**: Server-side JavaScript **accesses server features** like file systems and databases.

+4. **Security**: Server-side code can **handle sensitive operations securely**, while **client-side code is exposed** and must manage security risks.

+5. **Performance**: Heavy computations are **better performed on the server** to **avoid slowing down the client system/performance**.